Data-driven analysis of annual rain distributions: Annual rainfall distribution

 The accuracy of our method is expected to improve as more data is accumulated.
 However, for any finite amount of data, there will be discrepancies between the predicted PDF and the true annual rain PDF.
 Generally speaking, we expect relatively larger discrepancies in the tails of the annual rain distribution.
 Still, the two tails of the annual rain distribution may have different qualitative behaviors as the left tail is bounded by zero precipitation $r=0$, making its prediction, most probably, more accurate, as we explain below.

 We expect the predicted annual PDF $P_{\text{conv}}(r)$ to underestimate the true PDF $P(r)$ in the right tail.
 One way to see this is to notice that $P_{\text{conv}}(r)$ has a finite support: It is truncated at some maximal value that equals the sum of the recorded maximum monthly values.
 However, there must be some nonzero probability for $r$ to exceed this value---for instance, for a longer time series, this maximum value is expected to be higher.
 Moreover, an unusually large total annual rain may involve just \emph{one} of $r_1, \dots, r_{12}$ being much larger than expected.
 Indeed, if the monthly PDFs $P_{i}\left(r_{i}\right)$ decay exponentially or slower at $r_i \to \infty$, then the $r\to\infty$ tail is expected to be dominated by this scenario.
-This situation is called the ``big-jump principle'', and it is known to occur when considering the distributions of sums of random variables (and in analogous situations involving continuous-time dynamical systems) in many physical systems and mathematical models \cite{Chistyakov-1964:theorem, Denisov-Dieker-Shneer-2008:large, Geluk-Tang-2009:asymptotic, Foss-Korshunov-Zachary-et-al-2011:introduction, Vezzani-Barkai-Burioni-2019:single, Wang-Vezzani-Burioni-et-al-2019:transport, Vezzani-Barkai-Burioni-2020:rare, Nickelsen-Touchette-2018:anomalous, Gradenigo-Majumdar-2019:first, Meerson-2019:anomalous, Jack-Harris-2020:giant, Brosset-Klein-Lagnoux-et-al-2020:probabilistic, Gradenigo-Iubini-Livi-et-al-2021:localization, Gradenigo-Iubini-Livi-et-al-2021:condensation, Mori-Le-Majumdar-et-al-2021:condensation, Mori-Gradenigo-Majumdar-2021:first, Smith-2022:anomalous, Smith-Majumdar-2022:condensation}.
+This situation is called the ``big-jump principle'', in analogy with discrete-time random walks, in which the tail of the position distribution of the particle after many steps is dominated by scenarios in which a single step contributes more than the sum of all the others.
+The big-jump principle is known to occur when considering the distributions of sums of random variables (and in analogous situations involving continuous-time dynamical systems) in many physical systems and mathematical models \cite{Chistyakov-1964:theorem, Denisov-Dieker-Shneer-2008:large, Geluk-Tang-2009:asymptotic, Foss-Korshunov-Zachary-et-al-2011:introduction, Vezzani-Barkai-Burioni-2019:single, Wang-Vezzani-Burioni-et-al-2019:transport, Vezzani-Barkai-Burioni-2020:rare, Nickelsen-Touchette-2018:anomalous, Gradenigo-Majumdar-2019:first, Meerson-2019:anomalous, Jack-Harris-2020:giant, Brosset-Klein-Lagnoux-et-al-2020:probabilistic, Gradenigo-Iubini-Livi-et-al-2021:localization, Gradenigo-Iubini-Livi-et-al-2021:condensation, Mori-Le-Majumdar-et-al-2021:condensation, Mori-Gradenigo-Majumdar-2021:first, Smith-2022:anomalous, Smith-Majumdar-2022:condensation}.
 This leads to the (conservative) estimate that, in the right tail, our predictions are reliable up to events whose recurrence time is approximately the number of years of data; however, as shown below, it appears that our predictions are reliable well beyond this conservative estimate.
 In any case, our prediction gives a lower bound for the true PDF in the right tail.

 In contrast, in the left tail, the ``big jump principle'' cannot possibly hold, since the distribution is bounded from below by $r=0$.
 An unusually small annual rain $r$ must therefore be the result of all (or most) of $r_1,\dots,r_{12}$ being below average.
 Such a combination of slightly unusual events (namely, small monthly rainfalls), which all may occur within the observed data, may thus enable us to accurately predict the likelihood of an extremely rare event (small annual rainfall).